anarchy-ai/LLM-VM/README.md

 > ./setup.sh
 ```

-The above bash script `setup.sh` only works for MacOs.
+The above bash script `setup.sh` only works for MacOS and Linux.

-If you are on Linux you should do this:
+Alternatively you could do this:

 ```bash
 > git clone https://github.com/anarchy-ai/LLM-VM.git